John Denver Trending: Plot

 In Pandan, Antique, 14-year old student John Denver Cabungcal studies in Sta.
 Ines Catholic High School.
 On February 18, after practicing a dance for Director's Day, he goes to a classroom to take his bag and leave.
 A peer named Carlos Samulde immediately accuses him of stealing Makoy's iPad, which was supposedly in the classroom.
 When John denies, a fight ensues, and another peer records John beating Carlos, posted on Facebook without context.
 Having overheard the plan, John learns that the post has gone viral, with unanimous condemnation against him and his abroad father expressing disappointment.

 The next day, Makoy's mother takes this to the school principal's and police's notice.
 John continues pleading innocent, but Carlos argues the rest otherwise in convincing fashion, conspiring that this stems from Makoy's bullying towards John.
 When John's mother is made aware of this, his bad discipline record was noted.
 She nevertheless sides with her son, saying that when he lies, his nose swells.
 The school announces an investigation team, and more hate is being directed towards John, culminating in several students beating him up.

-With more bullying and national broadcasts, John's depression intensifies.
+Amid increased bullying and national media coverage, John's depression deepens.
 The local mayor speculates that he is a troubled teen.
-The next day, John learns that Carlos edited a video discussing John to make it seemingly supporting the notion that he stole the iPad.
-He is brought to the police station, where he tearfully pleads innocent, prompting the policeman to scold him, claiming all evidences point him as the culprit.
+The next day, John learns that an interview implying he was seen selling the iPad to help his mother has circulated online.
+The original footage, a harmless interview showing John helping his mother sell bags, was spliced by an unidentified source.
+He is brought to the police station, where he tearfully pleads innocence, prompting the policeman to scold him, claiming all evidences point to him as the culprit.
 John escapes from the police station, flees to his house and commits suicide by hanging.
-His mother questions his presence, walking home after being reassured that the school will contact police for updates.
+Meanwhile, his mother searches for him at school and, after a teacher reassures her that he likely went home, she walks home alone.